SMASH-Med High School Summer Program

 Since 2018, SMASH Academy has collaborated with S-SPIRE Center to present SMASH-Med!

-This 5-week summer outreach program for high school students now includes a weekly full-day interactive module focused on careers in healthcare.
+This outreach program for high school students now includes a weekly full-day interactive module focused on careers in healthcare.

 Our secret wish?
 To inspire diverse science-minded high school students to consider a future in the medical and health fields.

 The SMASH Medical Curriculum exposes students to a range of healthcare careers through a series of interactive, hands-on sessions.
 Led by Postdoctoral Medical Fellow Kirbi Yelorda, our instructors are medical students, residents, faculty, and staff from the Stanford Department of Surgery.